Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you’re looking for a more rugged, back-to-basics, budget but quality optic, look no further than the Sig Sauer Whiskey 3.

-This optic is an excellent low-light versatile scope!
+This optic is an excellent low-light versatile rifle scope!

 It can be mounted on almost any gun, and it’s suited to firing at big game targets at a sub-200 yard range.

-It’s one of the most AFFORDABLE optics in the market, easily competing and beating competitor sights from other companies.
+The best part is this scope saved me A LOT of bucks, easily competing and beating competitor sights from other companies.

 This optic is worth the cost, especially if you don’t mind it being made in China.